Top 5 Hormone Safe Swaps: Here’s the truth no one’s saying loud enough.

 Can’t buy organic?
 Wash your produce well and prioritize whole foods over processed.

-Many lotions, shampoos, deodorants, and makeup products contain parabens, synthetic dyes, and preservatives that absorb directly into your skin.
+Many skincare, shampoos, sunscreen, and makeup products contain parabens, synthetic dyes, and preservatives that absorb directly into your skin.

 Start with just one hormone safe product like deodorant or sunscreen: